cloudbase/azure-service-fabric-charm/README.md

 Make sure you download the dependencies before you deploy the charm:

 - Full version of .NET framework version 4.5.1 or higher.
 This can be obtained from the following [download url](https://www.microsoft.com/en-us/download/details.aspx?id=40779);
 - Service Fabric standalone zip package.
-This can be download from the Microsoft website at the following [url](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-creation-for-windows-server), section *Download the Service Fabric standalone package*.
+This can be downloaded from the Microsoft website at the following [url](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-creation-for-windows-server), section *Download the Service Fabric standalone package*.

 When you have your resources ready, you can deploy the charm.

+**NOTE**: The default Juju resources from charm store are just some dummy files and they are the not real resources.
+If the user doesn't provide the real resources at deploy time, the charm will not work.

 ## Deployment Steps

 The following commands will deploy a cluster using AD Windows security type, `Bronze` reliability level and HAProxy load balancer in order to do a reverse proxy for the API and GUI endpoints.

-    juju deploy cs:~cloudbaseit/azure-service-fabric-8 --num-units 3 --series win2012r2 \
+    juju deploy cs:~cloudbaseit/azure-service-fabric --num-units 3 --series win2012r2 \
-        --resource dotnet-installer="<dot_net_framework_installed_path>" \
+        --resource dotnet-installer="<dot_net_framework_installer_path>" \
         --resource asf-zip-package="<service_fabric_zip_package_path>"

     juju config azure-service-fabric security-type=Windows \